LonnieCoffman/blog/_posts/2016-10-22-jekyll-handle-ruby-version.md

 The RVM warning message above displays the instructions for removing the warning.
 In my case all that I needed to do was enter the following in a terminal.

-{% highlight console %}
+{% highlight sh %}
- ~/blog $ rvm rvmrc warning ignore /Users/lonnie/development/blog/Gemfile
+rvm rvmrc warning ignore /Users/lonnie/development/blog/Gemfile
 {% endhighlight %}

 ### Fix unknown ruby interpreter version